Silence Remained

 01.05.2008

 Photographs from Yoko Toda are now part of the collection of the National Museum in Phnom Penh.
-The museum contains the most amazing artefacts of Cambodian history especially of Khmer and the Angkor era and is complemented by more recent examples of photographs of the country.
+The Museum contains the most amazing artifacts of Cambodian history especially of Khmer and the Angkor era and is complemented by more recent examples of photographs of the country.
 The photographs are now among the best and largest collection of Khmer art and culture.

 best-shaped image which is known.